 This was the first time a court had ordered a government to reduce its economy-wide greenhouse gas emissions by an absolute minimum amount, says Khan, who joined Urgenda in 2016.

 Since 2015, the number of climate litigation cases has skyrocketed.
 In March, a UK court of appeal said plans to expand Heathrow Airport were unlawful because they failed to take the Paris Agreement into account.
-Climate youth lawsuits have been launched in the US, Canada, Columbia and South Korea for violations of their constitutional rights – and several have won.
+Climate youth lawsuits have been launched in the US, Canada, Colombia and South Korea for violations of their constitutional rights – and several have won.

 Denmark itself also has a movement trying to get climate change into its constitution, says Qvist-Sørensen, which has only been changed twice in the past 100 years.
 This could open up the door for a parallel process to hold it to account alongside its climate law.